About Sean Prentiss

 Sean Prentiss is an award winning writer.
 Finding Abbey: The Search for Edward Abbey and His Hidden Desert Grave won the 2015 winner of the National Outdoor Book Award for History/Biography, the Utah Book Award for Nonfiction, and the New Mexico-Arizona Book Award for biography.
 Finding Abbey was also a finalist for both the Vermont and Colorado Book Awards.

 Sean has lived and worked in most parts of the United States--the East Coast, Florida, the Rocky Mountains, the Great Basin, the Pacific Northwest, the Midwest, and now New England.
 And wherever he has lived, writing, place, and the power of stories and the power of place have always been a part of his life.

-Sean is a writer who focuses on creative and environmental essays and poems.
-He also writes craft essays concerning on creative nonfiction.
+Sean is also a writer who focuses on craft essays concerning on creative nonfiction and environmental writing.

-He is also the co-editor of an anthology on the craft of creative nonfiction, entitled The Far Edges of the Fourth Genre, and the co-author of Environmental and Nature Writer: A Craft Guide and Anthology and the forthcoming Advanced Creative Nonfiction.
+He is the co-editor of an anthology on the craft of creative nonfiction, entitled The Far Edges of the Fourth Genre, and the co-author of Environmental and Nature Writer: A Craft Guide and Anthology and the forthcoming Advanced Creative Nonfiction.
 Sean also publishes magazine articles and is the creative editor for Backcountry Magazine.

 When he is not writing, traveling, canoeing, or hiking, Sean is a faculty member at Vermont College of Fine Arts in their Writing and Publishing program and is an associate professor of writing at Norwich University.
-He hand-built a small cabin in the central mountains of Colorado and he also lives on a small lake in northern Vermont with his beautiful wife, Sarah, and his daughter Winter, and his wild dog, Blueberry.
+He hand-built a small cabin in the central mountains of Colorado, and he also lives on a small lake in northern Vermont with his beautiful wife, Sarah, his daughter Winter, and his wild dog, Blueberry.

 Contemporary Writers offers a more comprehensive biography.